w3c/web-advertising/support_for_advertising_use_cases.md

 In practice, advertisers run many ad campaigns simultaneously across multiple platforms.
 People often see (or even click) on multiple ads for a given product prior to making a purchase.
 When a person interacted with multiple ads, across several websites before eventually making a purchase, who should get the credit for the conversion?

-One popular approach is “Multi touch attribution”.
+One popular approach is “Multi-touch attribution”.
 This is a system for allocating partial credit to each of the ads the person interacted with prior to a conversion.

-The alternative is called “Last touch attribution”.
+The alternative is called “Last-touch attribution”.
 This approach grants 100% of the credit for the conversion to the last ad the person clicked on prior to the conversion.
 This approach may give too much credit to search ads, as illustrated in the following example.

 Very often ads shown elsewhere generate interest in a product, which leads a person to do some research, including searching for the specific product they already saw an ad for.
-If the person clicks on a search ad they see after performing such a search, “Last touch attribution” grants 100% of the credit to this search ad, ignoring entirely the effect of the original ad that generated the interest to begin with.
+If the person clicks on a search ad they see after performing such a search, “Last-touch attribution” grants 100% of the credit to this search ad, ignoring entirely the effect of the original ad that generated the interest to begin with.

 How should one determine a fair allocation of credit across multiple ad interactions across multiple publishers?
 Ideally this would be calibrated with a cross-publisher lift test that measures the causal contribution of each publisher.
 The “Multi-touch attribution” methodology which most closely approximates the results of a wide set of “Lift Measurement” tests is the most fair.